East Liberty Presbyterian Church: The present building

 The current church, designed by Ralph Adams Cram, is the fifth on its site.
 Construction began in 1931 and completed in 1935, funded entirely by Richard Beatty Mellon and his wife, Jennie King Mellon, in memory of their mothers, Sarah Jane Negley Mellon and Sarah Cordelia Smith King.
-Cram was most pleased with the result, calling it his Magnum Opus.
-Cram writes in 1935, "Seldom in the case of great churches are the architects permitted to see their highest ideals carried out after a complete and definitive fashion.
+Cram was most pleased with the result, calling it his magnum opus.
+Cram wrote in 1935, "Seldom in the case of great churches are the architects permitted to see their highest ideals carried out after a complete and definitive fashion.
 Here the donors had a vision of adequacy and completeness...it is doubtful if there is anywhere in this country a church of similar magnitude where every detail of utility and artistic quality has been achieved in so full a degree."